wafibismail/exploring-cpp/games/README.md

 - Author: Sanjay Madhav<br>

 Paused at 4% progress i.e. just before "Updating the Game"<br>

-I find it is a very good book, but at this point I've switched to working on something else; I intend to resume following this book/course sometime in the distant future.
+(I switched to, and have completed, a course from another book that uses another language and a development framework as per recommendation; I will return to this book/course sometime in the distant future as I do find that it is a good book, and that the the author conveys the lessons really well)<br>

 - dependency:
   - SDL2